 - Repeat this movement but with your fingers splayed.

-- If you are sitting, make sure you get up regularly and stretch and walk around.
+- If you’re sitting, get up regularly, stretch and walk around.

 - Use the best ergonomic crochet hooks.

 The good news for people who have Arthritis is that you can still crochet!
 It is essential to have a crochet hook with an ergonomic handle.
 Suppose you have only been using metal hooks.
 When you try an ergonomic hook, you’ll be delighted with how much more comfortable they are.

 You need to take breaks and perform some simple stretches at regular times.
 A wrist guard or stress relief glove may also help.

 Yes, you can crochet with Arthritis.
 Ergonomic crochet hooks will help to make crocheting more comfortable.
 It is essential to rest at regular intervals and do some hand exercises.